 Add value to message.
 If key does not already exist in section then it is created with this value.
-If key already exists the value is added to the message The value will be converted to a string key for the section.messages dictionary reusing a key will result in concatenation of value value : int sep : string
+If key already exists the value is added to the message The value will be converted to a string key [string] key for the section.messages dictionary reusing a key will result in concatenation of value value [int] Initial value of the message, or added to an existing message sep [string] Message will be prefixed with this string when concatenating section: string or 'class' [\StatsSection] Section which to add the message to.
+If None given, the default (first) section will be used add section(name)